DioryMe/diory-browser-electron/docs/app-packages.md

   2. Click "Update" and "Use current template"
   3. Change the version name (e.g. 1.0.0 -> 1.1.0) for both MacBinaryFilename and WindowsBinaryFilename
   4. Click "Next" -> "Next" -> "I acknowledge" -> "Update stack"
+1. Set APPLEID and APPLEIDPASS envs for notarization purposes
 1. Run script which builds the React code and creates MacOS .dmg file
 ```
 ./package-mac.sh